ulixee/platform/datastore/docs/basics/datastore.md

 - name `string`.
 Optional name for this Datastore to be used in Documentation websites.
 - description `string`.
 Optional description for this Datastore to be used in Documentation websites.
+- storageEngineHost `string`.
+The ip:port where storage engine requests should be sent.
+NOTE: you MUST set this property when deploying into a cluster of nodes.
 - domain `string`.
 A dns name (eg, A record) that maps to the Datastore host.
 This domain will act as a virtual host mapped to the latest deployed version of this Datastore.
 Documentation sites and credit urls can be distributed to users with this domain.
 NOTE that this is unique _per_ Datastore.
 You may only use it for a single Datastore version.
 If you have a custom port, it should _not_ be added to this variable, but will be appended to any urls you distribute (eg, `mydns.com -> 192.168.1.1`, `npx @ulixee/datastore credits install https://mydns.com:1818/free-credits?crd2234343:234234ssd3234`).
 - extractors: `object`.
 An object mapping names to [Extractors](./extractor.md).
   - key `string`.
 A unique name of the function.